-And feeling hard things while trying to stay true to your values, your vision, your important relationships, your health is part of the gig of leading.
+And feeling hard things while trying to stay true to your values, your vision, your important relationships, your health is part of the common humanity of leading.

-However, being an imperfect, fallible human does not feel like a strength or a unifying experience.
-It is a beast navigating the vulnerability of leading and caring deeply about your work and those that are relying on you.
+However, being an imperfect, fallible human often does not feel like a strength or a unifying experience.
+It is a beast navigating the vulnerability of leading and caring deeply about your work and those who are relying on you.

 Early on, I internalized the message that any sign of struggle was a reflection on my character, and therefore my safety and my value.
 Pursuing careers in politics and advertising taught me so much about power and how easy it was to be what others wanted me to be.
 Shoot, I learned that early on growing up in a volatile home and as a child of divorce.

-Starting Potentia - my brick and mortar integrative mental health practice based in San Diego - brought everything full circle.
+Starting Potentia over a decade ago - my brick and mortar integrative mental health practice based in San Diego - brought everything full circle.
 It helped me apply all that I had learned in my previous careers while running a business, leading a team, and refining my skills around helping people and organizations.
 It was during this time I fell in love, got married, and started a family.
-My brilliant husband - an AP History teacher and retired ocean lifeguard - and my two children are my rock, my inspiration, and, to be honest, the source of my own feelings of overwhelm at times, too. :-) As a mother of a daughter on the autism spectrum, I have had to dig deep in my own personal practices of what I share with others.
-I teach this work not because I believe in it and have seen how it has helped hundreds of people - including myself - live an integrated life and embrace Integrated Leadership™.
+My brilliant husband - an AP History teacher and retired ocean lifeguard - and my two children are my rock, my inspiration, and, to be honest, the source of my own feelings of overwhelm at times, too. :-) As a mother of a brilliant + kindhearted son and a daughter on the autism spectrum, I have had to dig deep in my own personal practices of what I share with others.
+I teach this work because I believe in it and have seen how it has helped hundreds of people - including myself - live an integrated life and embrace Integrated Leadership™.

-In addition, I enjoy writing, teaching, and speaking (previously at amazing places like Yellow Co., Courage Camp - a conference for leaders trained in Brené Brown’s methodologies, and the Center for Self Leadership International Conference).
+In addition to my clinical and leadership coaching work, I enjoy writing, teaching, and speaking (previously at amazing places like Yellow Co., Courage Camp - a conference for leaders trained in Brené Brown’s methodologies, the Center for Self Leadership International Conference, and at Troutman-Sanders West Coast Women's retreat).
 I have been a featured webinar guest with business thought leaders like Jason Van Orden and Gemma Went, and was a regular contributing mental health writer for Darling Media.
 I am a regular guest on podcasts for creatives, entrepreneurs, and those in the personal development fields.
 Check some of them out here, here, and here.